-Currently, two excavation boundary modifications are proposed due to a bank of utility lines in RZ-B-21 and a potential electrical substation conflict in RZ-B-23.
-In addition, as shown on Figure 2, a number of buried utilities are present in proposed excavation areas.
+In addition to the above locations, as shown on Figure 2, a number of buried utilities are present in other proposed excavation areas.
 It is Tronox's intent to excavate to the boundaries and depths shown on Figure 1; however, as work proceeds, depending on the location and depth of active utilities encountered, it may become necessary to leave some existing soil in place for support of utilities that cannot be moved or temporarily taken out of service.
-If and when these situations arise, Tronox will contact NDEP to discuss the situation and Tronox's proposed measures.
+A meeting will be held with facility staff the week of August 16th to address RZ-B, RZ-D, and other RZ areas to identify any utility or facility issues with the proposed excavation areas.-Any utility or facility conflicts that are found will be discussed with NDEP so more timely decisions can be made.
+If and unanticipated when these situations arise in the field, Tronox will contact NDEP to discuss the situation and Tronox's proposed measures.